efrei-paris-sud/lab-one-2019/README.md

  1- upload all codes in this folder.

- 2- Prepare a `README.md` inside and describe the codes(especially new functions like writeAnalog() ) and which kind of problem you encountered with.
+ 2- Prepare a `README.md` inside and describe the codes(especially new functions like `writeAnalog()` ) and which kind of problem you encountered with.

  3- Put the circut's schematics (Connection diagram) inside `README.md`

- - You can use [StackEdit.io](https://stackedit.io/app) to have a Markdown editor
+ - You can search for online markdown editor or use [StackEdit.io](https://stackedit.io/app) for better preparation of your `README.md` file

  # Exercise - Deadline=11/11/2019 23:59:59
  Make a folder(`Lab/1/Excercise`) in your team's repository and put all your exercises on it .